cgreen4ever/Getting-and-Cleaning-Data-Course-Project/README.md

 #About the Code Book

-The CodeBook  explains the transformations perforemd and the resulting data and variables.
+The CodeBook  explains the transformations performed and the resulting data and variables.